Inventory Management Puzzle

 - Dubloon's inventory can hold up to 32 kinds of items (but their quantity can be infinite).
 Not to mention your crew, of which each member can equip only one item.
 Yes, wearing a glove makes you automatically unequip armour.

-- The first SaGa game had this in spades.
-Your characters had their own inventories of eight slots (including equipment), as well as your party having a common inventory of only eight slots.
-Only humans could use all eight slots of their inventory; mutants already have four of their slots reserved for innate abilities, leaving them with only four slots for items.
-Monsters couldn't hold items at all.
+- Makai Toshi SaGa has this in spades.
+Your characters have their own inventories of eight slots (including equipment), as well as a common party inventory of only eight slots.
+Only humans can use all eight slots of their inventory; mutants already have four reserved for innate abilities, leaving the other four for items.
+Monsters can't hold items at all.